Chama District: Historiography

+According to Chondoka, Poole's writings became highly influential and shaped subsequent interpretations of Senga history.
+He argues that later scholars relied heavily on these early colonial accounts, contributing to the persistence of narratives that focused on Senga political history while giving comparatively little attention to the earlier history of the Tumbuka communities of the Luangwa Valley.

+Geography

 In 2012, President Michael Sata created a new province in Zambia, namely Muchinga Province.
-Every district of Muchinga Province was formerly part of the Northern Province, except for Chama District, which was formerly part of the Eastern Province.
+Chama District was taken from Eastern Province and included in Muchinga Province.

 Nine years later, on 17 November 2021, President Hakainde Hichilema announced his intention to reverse the decision to move Chama District from Eastern Province.
 President Hichilema officially declared Chama District as part of Eastern Province (no-longer part of Muchinga Province), thereby returning the district to its original province.

+As of 2010, Chama District's two constituencies consisted of 22 wards.
+In April 2026, the number of constituencies in Chama District increased to three (Chama North, Chama Central and Chama South) with the amount of wards standing at 24.